adsbypasser/adsbypasser/README.md

-# NoPicAds
+# AdsBypasser

 This user script helps you

-* skip ads' count down page
+* skip ads' count-down or continue page
-* remove overlays over pictures
 * prevent windows pop up

 Forked from [RedirectionHelper] written by [SuYS].